-What do I Study?
+What do Mathematics Majors Study?

-Roger Bacon, a philosopher and inventor, once said, "for all things of this world cannot be made known without a knowledge of mathematics."
+Roger Bacon, a philosopher and inventor, once said, "For all things of this world cannot be made known without a knowledge of mathematics."

 - Students who qualify with a major and career GPA of 3.0/4.0 and who have completed 25 semester hours including 15 semester hours in mathematics, may be invited to join Sigma Zeta, the National Science and Mathematics Honor Society.

 - Departmental Honors are offered within this major.
 Outstanding students with a high scholastic standing may be invited in their sophomore year to stand for honors in their junior and senior years.
 The program provides the opportunity for independent study and research, culminating in an honors thesis submitted in the spring of senior year.
-All students who successfully complete this program will be recognized with honors as well as have the title of their thesis printed on their academic transcipts.
-For more information, contact department chair Merilyn Ryan, SSJ at firstname.lastname@example.org or consult the course catalog (page 213).
+All students who successfully complete this program will be recognized with honors as well as have the title of their thesis printed on their academic transcripts.
+For more information, contact department chair Merilyn Ryan, SSJ at email@example.com or consult the course catalog (page 213).

 What are the degree requirements?